- This is the fourth largest crop in the world after maize, wheat and rice.

 South Africa imports and exports

-- In the 2016/17 season, South Africa imported soybeans mainly from Paraguay, Zambia and Ethiopia.
-The country exported to Zimbabwe, Mozambique and Lesotho (SAGIS, 2017).
+- In the 2021/22 season, South Africa has imported soybeans from Zambia, Malawi and Zimbabwe; and exported to Zimbabwe, Mozambique, Malaysia and Botswana (SAGIS, 2021).

 - With regard to exports, phytosanitary requirements and quality standards must be adhered to and a PPECB certificate must be obtained.